Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 from the main
 [aider LLM leaderboard](https://aider.chat/docs/leaderboards/).
-A number of settings were changed to simplify the benchmark in order to focus on comparing plain text and JSON wrapped code.
+A number of settings were changed to simplify the benchmark in order to focus on comparing plain text and JSON-wrapped code.